All Episodes

 And I stood around in the swamp for a little bit, hoping to get a shot of it with the camera.

-And the mosquitoes were so bad I just couldn't bear it.
+And the mosquitoes were so bad, I just couldn't bear it.

 So I got out of there.

-And got back in the van.
+And got back in the van and waited a while.

 It didn't come back out.

-And that drove off.
+And I drove off.

 And he found a chunk of reddish-brown hair on a tree.